Walk-in Peer Counseling Center

 When and where can I speak to someone?

-On Saturday and Sunday nights from 6:00 pm to 8:00 pm, Identity House is open at The LGBT Center, 208 W 13th Street in Manhattan.
+On Tuesdays from 6:30pm to 8:40pm and Saturday from 6:00 pm to 8:00 pm, Identity House is open at The LGBT Center, 208 W 13th Street in Manhattan.
 Check the daily calendar by the Center’s lobby desk for room location.
 If the door is shut, we are in session.

 Do I need to set up an appointment?